FredDude2004/jukebox/README.md

 ```powershell
 choco install python ffmpeg git.install
 ```
-Once the packages are installed you can open a regular PowerShell instance and go to wherever you want the program to stay (i.e. C:\Users\<USERNAME>\Desktop\..).
+Once the packages are installed you can open a regular PowerShell instance and go to wherever you want the program to stay (i.e. C:\Users\<USERNAME>\Desktop\..) and clone it out.

 ```powershell
 # Clone the repo